 The Truth About Horoscopes

-It seems as though the popularity of horoscopes has reached a peak during the pandemic.
+It seems as though public interest in horoscopes has reached a new peak.
 Who better to explain the phenomenon than internationally respected astrologer Jessica Lanyadoo?

-Reader’s Digest Canada: Astrology became more trendy than ever in the last few years, and particularly during the pandemic.
+Reader’s Digest Canada: Astrology became more trendy than ever in the last few years, and particularly since the pandemic.
 Why is that?

 Jessica Lanyadoo: People tend to turn to astrology during periods of instability, and the last few years have definitely been that—political unrest, the climate crisis and now fears around health and economic well-being.
 When times get tough, people want to feel like they’re part of something bigger than just the day-to-day grind.
 Some people may turn to religion or places of worship to find that meaning, and others turn to astrology.